zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/04-sinhala-google.md

 It is said that the greedy one clings to the conflict and the delusion clings to the cure.

 [APZ 30.6] (# apz30.6) # apz30.6 .ref .apz} "Not heated by lust.
-Was it not heated? ”Somehow lust, image lust, formless lust vanished The first root to be cut is the root or
+Was it not heated?
+"Somehow lust, image lust, formless lust vanished The first root to be cut is the root or

 The end was made like a withered palm tree, not made to be unborn.